 All students and faculty wishing to participate must create an NCUR account.
 NCUR accounts are free for all MUS campuses.
 Click here for information on how to create an account.

 The Provost's Office is committed to offering free transportation from UM to Bozeman for NCUR participants.
-Details forthcoming.
+Click here to register.

 Conference Funding for Montana Tribal College and Native students